oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The acronym CSAF, “Common Security Advisory Framework”, stands for the target of concerted mitigation and remediation accomplishment.

-Technically the use of JSON schema allows validation and proof of model conformance (through established schema based validation) of the declared information inside CSAF documents.
+Technically, the use of JSON schema allows validation and proof of model conformance (through established schema based validation) of the declared information inside CSAF documents.

 The CSAF schema structures its derived documents into three main classes of the information conveyed: